matrix-msu/kora/readme.md

        cp Kora3/public/.htaccess.example Kora3/public/.htaccess

 4) Configure the `RewriteBase` rule in the newly created `.htaccess` if the installation is **NOT** located at the root of your url:

        i.e. if the URL is: http://www.example.com/digitalRepo/Kora3/public
        then the .htaccess rule is: RewriteBase /digitalRepo/Kora3/public

-5) Configure the `php_value` rules in the newly created `.htaccess` if the installation supports variable overwriting in htaccess:
+5) Configure the `php_value` rules in the newly created `.htaccess` if the installation supports variable overwriting in
+htaccess:

        i.e. if you plan on uploading larger files

 6) Navigate to your Kora3 url and click install. **REMEMBER** to return here once you complete the installation.

     ***NOTE:*** Alternatively you can run the `php artisan install:finish` command, with the appropriate variables, via CLI if you do not wish to use the Kora3 interface.

+    ***SUB-NOTE:*** You will need to use the command line installer on un-secure servers (i.e. non HTTPS).
+Afterwards you will need to modify your .env file, setting APP_ENV=local.

 7) Give **READ** access to the web user for Kora3 and **ALL** sub-folders.